mcqll/mcqll.github.io/_resources/computecanada_R.md

 #SBATCH --cpus-per-task=8
 #SBATCH --job-name=Rtest
 #SBATCH --output=%x-%j.out
+#SBATCH --mail-user=${EMAIL}
+#SBATCH --mail-type=ALL
 module load gcc/9.3.0 r-bundle-bioconductor/3.12 r/4.1.2
 Rscript Rtest.R
 EOF
 ```

 This requests 15 minutes of time on a compute node with 8 CPUs, and 4GB of RAM per each.
 Replace `${ACCOUNT}` with the account name you want to use.
+Replace `${EMAIL}` with your email address to be alerted when the job starts/finishes/fails.
 The `--output` flag specifies the format for the output file you'll get when your job terminates.
-In this case, we're setting it to be `Rtest-jobnumber.out`
+In this case, we're setting it to be `Rtest-jobnumber.out`.

 Make a directory for the test plots to be put in: